 However, if the tree is too big that it has branches that are overhanging into your property or posing danger, you can discuss with your neighbour to have him prune the tree.

-In cases, where the neighbour is not willing to prune and the tree is protected, you can obtain a Part 2A order of the Tree (Dispute between neighbours) Act 2006 that will allow you to prune.
+In cases, where the neighbour is not willing to prune and the tree is protected, you can obtain a Part 2A order of the Tree (Dispute between Neighbours) Act 2006 that will allow you to prune.

 In cases where the tree is so big and is causing danger or damage of any kind to your property you also have a chance to report the matter to your council.
-The matter will be assessed and further directive given.
+The matter will be assessed and further directives given.

 Yes.
 Under the right conditions, you can obtain an order to have your neighbour cut his hedge.